One question that seems to be on almost everyone's mind is, “how do I make money with my social media page or account”?

-You also need to include what I will like to call the zing factor.
+You also need to include what I would like to call the zing factor.

 The first two, which are your job title and company name, are already self-explanatory.

-But why do you need to include relevant keywords to your headline to make it stand out?
+But why do you need to include relevant keywords in your headline to make it stand out?

-The reason is that when business people such as entrepreneurs go on LinkedIn to search for associates or other people that have potentials, they will only be able to do that by using LinkedIn's search engine option, and that's where the keywords play a vital role.
+The reason is that when business people go on LinkedIn to search for associates or other people that have potentials, they will use the LinkedIn's search engine, and that's where the keywords play a vital role.